-Admission Requirements: MD Programs at Caribbean Medical School
+Admission Requirements: MD Programs at Windsor University School of Medicine

 - General Biology or Zoology with laboratory or computer simulation (2 semesters or 8 credit hours)